National Institute of Informatics (NII)

 associate professor in 2000 in University of Tokyo.
 I joined National Institute of Informatics as a

 full professor in 2008.
-I am also a visiting professor of JAIST, and a visiting professor (under the Changjiang Scholar Program)
+I am also a visiting professor (under the Changjiang Scholar Program)

 of Peking University.